loporean/Auto_Clicker/README.md

-# Auto_Clicker
+AutoClicker: Automate Mouse Clicks with Python

+AutoClicker is a Python-based program designed to automate mouse clicks using PyAutoGUI and control the Firefox web browser through the Selenium library.

+Key Features:

+	•	PyAutoGUI Integration: Leverages PyAutoGUI to simulate mouse clicks for automation purposes.
+	•	Selenium Control: Utilizes Selenium to manage and control the Firefox web browser.
+	•	Simple GUI Interface: Initiates through a user-friendly graphical interface with a ‘Start’ button.
+	•	User-Controlled Activation: Activates the autoclicker by left-clicking at the desired mouse position.
+	•	Intelligent Pause/Resume: Pauses clicking when the mouse moves away from the initial position and resumes upon return.
+	•	Quick Reset Option: Includes a ‘Reset’ button to revert the autoclicker to its initial position.

+Functionality Overview:

-This is an autoclicker program implemented in Python.
-The program uses the PyAutoGUI library to simulate mouse clicks, and the Selenium library to control the Firefox web browser.
-The program can be started by clicking the 'Start' button in the GUI.
-Once the program is running, the user can move the mouse to the desired position and left-click to start the autoclicker.
-The autoclicker will continue to click at the current mouse position until the user presses the 'esc' key on the keyboard, at which point the program will stop clicking.
-The program includes functionality to pause clicking if the mouse moves too far from the initial position, and to resume clicking once the mouse is returned to the initial position.
-The program also includes a 'Reset' button that can be used to reset the autoclicker to the initial position.
+Upon clicking the ‘Start’ button within the GUI, the program enables the user to position the mouse and initiate the autoclicker by left-clicking.
+The autoclicker continues clicking at the current mouse position until the user presses the ‘esc’ key, prompting the program to stop clicking.

+Additionally, the program intelligently pauses clicking if the mouse moves significantly from its initial position and automatically resumes when the mouse returns to the initial spot.
+Furthermore, the ‘Reset’ button conveniently resets the autoclicker to its initial position.